 Troy was established in 1855 and houses several historic buildings.
 A self-guided barn tour is available to view the Byre and Bluff barns.
 Brochures are available at the Convention and Visitors Bureau.
-While in Troy, be sure to visit the famous “Tall Oak” Monument on the south lawn of the historic courthouse and the Fred Baker House where Lincoln stayed before giving his famous Cooper Union Address.
+While in Troy, visit the famous “Tall Oak” Monument on the south lawn of the historic courthouse and the Fred Baker House, where Lincoln stayed before giving his famous Cooper Union Address.

-A Ghost Town Tour is also available, which is sponsored by the Native American Heritage Museum in conjunction with the Kansas State Historical Society.
+A Ghost Town Tour is also available, sponsored by the Native American Heritage Museum in conjunction with the Kansas State Historical Society.
 There are 50 ghost towns in Doniphan County.

-Continuing your travels northwest, you can visit the Iowa, Sac & Fox Mission State Historic Site, which is just three miles outside of Highland.
-It was established in 1837 to serve and train Indians being relocated to Kansas from their ancestral homes.
+Continuing your travels northwest, you can visit the Iowa, Sac & Fox Mission State Historic Site, just three miles outside Highland.
+It was established in 1837 to serve, and train Indians relocated to Kansas from their ancestral homes.

-Continuing on your journey, you will reach the small community of White Cloud.
+Continuing your journey, you will reach the small community of White Cloud.

 Along the Missouri River near White Cloud are the unusual towering Bluffs of Loess (pronounced like “luss”), which extend to southwest Iowa and southeast Nebraska.
-The bluffs are characterized by sharp edged ridge crests and slopes, which are sometimes very steep.
-An overlook in White Cloud affords views of four states: Kansas, Missouri, Nebraska and Iowa.
+The bluffs are characterized by sharp-edged ridge crests and slopes, sometimes very steep.
+An overlook in White Cloud affords views of four states: Kansas, Missouri, Nebraska, and Iowa.

 At the northern terminus of the byway, an iron pillar on a bluff high above the road marks the 40th Parallel.
-Set in 1855, the marker denotes the Kansas/Nebraska state line and was used in surveying the two states, as well as portions of Colorado, Wyoming and South Dakota.
+Set in 1855, the marker denotes the Kansas/Nebraska state line and was used in surveying the two states and portions of Colorado, Wyoming, and South Dakota.